Method

 Bootstrap chains

-The highscore list member models in each bootstrap chain (Fig. 7B) will differ to some extent and therefore different bootstrap chains may converge to different places within the model space (Fig. 7C, Fig. 8).
+The highscore list member models in each bootstrap chain (Fig. 7B) will differ to some extent, and therefore, different bootstrap chains may converge to different places within the model space (Fig. 7C, Fig. 8).
 These differences mark the uncertainty of the models with respect to data errors.

 alternate text